PhenomDevel/BlizzHUDTweaks/README.md

 ## Known Issues
 - When reloading the UI while having a target the alpha will only applied once the target changes
+- When using `Minimap` fading the textures do not get loaded by blizzard for indoors maps

 # Support
 If you'd like to support me just leave a star on Github :)